Autocord for Android

 All you need is an Android phone with high resolution display, running Android 8 and up.

-To record a meeting, set recording to trigger when signal level is louder than ambient noise level for frequencies that fall within the range of the human voice - this all done with a single click of a button.
-Now place your phone on the table at a meeting.
+To record a meeting, place your phone on the table at a meeting and set the trigger.
 Recording will only trigger when people are speaking.
 On playback there will be no long silences between speakers, effectively acting as automated editing.
 The audio level is normalized for each individual segment of audio triggered such that for the most part, a speaker at the far end of the table will be just as loud and clear as the person seated next to the phone.
 Beyond that, each event is time stamped.
 On playback you will see exactly what time a sound event occurred, while on record you will see the duration and size of that recording as it grows in length.

 If the app is set to record and the phone rings, it will automatically pause.
 Answer the call, and navigate back to Autocord and unpause it to capture the conversation.
-Only caveat here is if you are using the speakerphone, you will not capture your end of the conversation because of the echo cancellation done by the phone.
-If you are using ear buds, no problem!
 If you are not already in record mode, ask for a moment while you navigate to the app and set it to record.

-Tasks such as taking notes, making assessments, doing quick surveys, taking stock to determine what needs to be reordered, making observations of cars upon rental or items to repair, charting for dental hygenists without need of an assistant, even a pathologist doing an autopsy will all benefit from hands free operation as they record their observations.
+Tasks such as taking notes, making assessments, doing surveys, taking stock to determine what needs to be reordered, making observations of cars upon rental or items to repair, charting for dental hygienists without need of an assistant, even a pathologist doing an autopsy will all benefit from hands free operation as they record their observations.
+Use a Bluetooth headset and set up Autocord for automatic triggering, then you can leave your phone on the desk or in your pocket.
+You are free to wonder around while you trigger recording remotely as you speak.
+Similarly, dictate notes as you drive via the in-car Bluetooth system.

 Did you ever wonder if you talk in your sleep?
 Set Autocord to capture sounds above ambient background only when they fall into the range of the human voice, and leave your phone recording by the bed.
-It will only trigger on record when you speak or snore, and ignore sounds like cars passing in the distance.
+It will only capture audio when you speak or snore, and ignore sounds like cars passing in the distance.
 You may be quite surprised by what you hear, or even the conversations that go on between couples in their sleep!

 Things that go bump in the night...
 Whether you believe in ghosts or not, there is often much going on while you sleep.
 Set the phone to trigger on any sound above the ambient background level and within a frequency range of interest, and you may be quite surprised at the sounds you capture when the mice come out to play or things go bump in the night.